imAjeetYadav/Binary-Converter-And-More/README.md

 there is no edge cases.

 I was planning on adding JSwing GUI library to the program, but I am still considering it.
-This is definable not a long-term project I just wanted to use Java to make a simple conversion calculator with the addition of converting to Assembly ARC commands.
+This is not a long-term project I just wanted to use Java to make a simple conversion calculator with the addition of converting to Assembly ARC commands.

 ## License